New Program Development

 The proposed constituency of the New Program Development Committee (hereinafter called "NPDC") is as follows:

-c) one representative from the Office of the Provost (ex-officio),
+b) one representative from the Office of the Provost (ex-officio),

-d) the Registrar (ex-officio), and
+c) the Registrar (ex-officio), and

-e) the director of Graduate Studies (ex-officio).
+d) the Dean of the School of Graduate Studies (ex-officio).

 Other constituencies will be invited to participate in NPDC deliberations as needed.
 These constituencies include, but are not limited to: college deans, finance and administration representatives, and Office of Planning, Research, and Assessment representatives.